-Parsi cuisine which has been a favorite of Mumbaikars for many years.
+Parsi cuisine which has been a favourite of Mumbaikars for many years.
 Little known outside of Mumbai Parsi cuisine is now being showcased on the international foodie stage and it is a treat that many gourmets are coming to treasure and enjoy.
 These types of modified regional cuisines are becoming known as “micro-cuisines” because they are essentially hyper-local and not generally found outside of the area in which they have been created.
-In Malaysia Penang Cuisine is considered a micro-cuisine and in India Parsi is the micro-cuisine of the area of Mumbai.
+In Malaysia, Penang Cuisine is considered a micro-cuisine and in India, Parsi is the micro-cuisine of the area of Mumbai.

 Parsi Cuisine is the blending of two cultures – Iranian and Indian

-According to Peri ‘non-negotiable’ ingredients to have on hand are Marchu-Lasan a chili-garlic paste, cider or red wine vinegar (which helps cut the sweetness of many Indian dishes and Vanilla Essence for the traditional deserts and puddings.
+According to Peri ‘non-negotiable’ ingredients to have on hand are Marchu-Lasan a chilli-garlic paste, cider or red wine vinegar (which helps cut the sweetness of many Indian dishes and Vanilla Essence for the traditional desserts and puddings.

 The most notable part about the Parsi cuisine in India is that it has evolved and separated from Persian cuisine to carve a distinct niche for itself.
 Just like the Parsi community, the cuisine has adopted local ingredients and local spices to invent new dishes.
 Parsi cuisine also has Caucasian influences just like its parent, or Persian, cuisine.
 Modern-day Parsi cuisine was especially shaped during the British rule of India.